Immigration South Africa

 There are a number of currency transfer suppliers to South Africa.
 These range from your high street branch to companies that specialise in just currency transfers.
 It tends to be the case but not always that the specialist currency provider will offer better fees and rates than the high street banks.
 A simple Google search will provide you with any number of options.

 But does the currency exchange rate really matter?
 The short answer is yes.
-A comparison done by send money home on the 8th march 2009, compared £1,000 sterling sent to South Africa and the amount of rand you would receive.
+A comparison done by sendmoneyhome.com on the 8th march 2009, compared £1,000 sterling sent to South Africa and the amount of rand you would receive.
 The comparison in sending money to South Africa was conducted over 8 institutions, some banks and some currency specialists.
 It was very revealing and showed some stark differences in how money transfers to South Africa effect effect our wealth.

 The fees quoted ranged from £25 to just 50 pence, so at the more expensive end of the market the fees quoted amounted to some 2.5% of the currency transfer value.